serverless-heaven/serverless-webpack/README.md

     includeModules: false # Node modules configuration for packaging
     packager: 'npm' # Packager that will be used to package your external modules
     excludeFiles: src/**/*.test.js # Provide a glob for files to ignore
+    lambdaEntrypoint: null # Provide a custom lambda entrypoint.
+Useful when using layer provided handlers.
 ```

 ### Webpack configuration file